justnorriel/thefilezippr/README.md

 Built with ❤️ using Go.

-Inspired by the need for a simple file zipping tool.
+Inspired by the need for a simple file zipping tool for serverless environments.